Edward Copson: Life

 He was elected a Fellow of the Royal Society of Edinburgh in 1924, his proposers being Sir Edmund Taylor Whittaker, Herbert Stanley Allen, Bevan Braithwaite Baker and A. Crichton Mitchell.
 He was awarded the Keith Medal by the Royal Society of Edinburgh in 1942 for his research in mathematics.
-He served as the Society's Vice President from 1950-53.
+He served as the Society's vice president from 1950 to 1953.

 Work

 Copson's primary focus was in classical analysis, asymptotic expansions, differential and integral equations, and applications to problems in theoretical physics.
 His first book "The theory of functions of a complex variable" was published in 1935.